Healthy Cranberry Applesauce

 - Can I leave the apple peels on?

-- Can I use frozen cranberries?
+- Can I use frozen cranberries instead of fresh?

 Serving Suggestions